7 Steps of Project Discovery Phase You Should Know to Avoid Failure

 Moreover, as time passed, the reception of Windows Me became so negative that PC World magazine named it “Windows Mistake Edition”.
 “Blue Screen of Death” came to be known thanks to Windows Me.
 As a result, Windows Me has disappeared without a trace on the market, with only a big budget loss.

-If we look at this model of how to build a product, we clearly understand: This is not an effective model.
+If we look at this model of how to build a product, we clearly understand: This model is not efficient.
 Maybe we should learn more before we ship our product to the market.
 How can we avoid failures before we start the building process?
 These kinds of questions drive us to the Project Discovery Phase.

 - What Is the Discovery Phase?